canonical/vanilla-framework/docs/settings/animation-settings.md

 <hr>

-Vanilla provides a choice of durations and easings for animating components.
+Vanilla provides a choice of duration and easing for animating components.

 ### Duration